 - A return ticket: Officers may ask to see a return ticket (or an onward travel ticket) to ensure that the traveler does not overstay their allotted time in the country.

 - A digital photograph: Please make sure to have a clear and colored photo of yourself (the traveler) that was taken within the last six months.
 It must be taken against an all-white background, provide a full frontal view of the traveler’s head and shoulders, and with a neutral expression.
 Likewise, it is recommended to have the photo taken without eyeglasses or headwear, except for religious purposes.
 The traveler’s hair must be tucked behind his or her ears (so that the face is not obscured).

 How to Apply for a Kenya Visa for Pakistan

 In order to get a Kenyan visa, travelers must fill out the Kenya visa application for Pakistani citizens and answer questions that ask them for their passport information, personal details, travel itinerary, and so on.

 Afterward, Pakistani travelers must submit their application and wait around two business days (48 hours) in order to receive their approved visa in their email inbox.
 A Kenya visa for Pakistani citizens is valid for a stay of up to 90 days.
-If travelers wish to stay longer than 90 days, they must apply in person for an extension at the Immigration Headquarters in Nairobi (Address: Nyayo House 20th floor, Kenyatta Avenue/Uhuru Highway).
-The extension is granted for an additional 90 days.
+If travelers wish to stay longer than 90 days, they must apply in person for an extension at the Immigration Headquarters in Nairobi (Address: Nyayo House 20th floor, Kenyatta Avenue/Uhuru Highway) or exit the country and reenter with an eVisa renewal .

 It is advised to print out a copy of the approved visa before you travel.
 That way, you can easily present it to the immigration officer if he or she asks to see the paperwork.Obtain your eVisa